AshwinikumarTiwari/marco/README.md

-# marco
-#Payment Gateway Setup
+# Payment Gateway Setup

-For enabling online payment transactions for your Enterprise / Web Application or Mobile App you will use a Payment Gateway for processing money transactions to receive money for your company's products.
+To receive money for enabling online payment transactions for your Enterprise / Web Application or Mobile App you will use a Payment Gateway for processing money transactions for your company's products.

 Encryption